 Debug mode is particularly useful if you want to know which cache is working and how much effect it has on the pages.
 To view the debug information, view the source code of your website and navigate to the end of the page.
 You will see the comments notifying you if a cache is enabled, how many queries were cached, and how long it took to build the cached page.

 If you have a lot of websites and don’t want to go over the same process of setting up W3TC over and over again, you can easily export all your settings and import the settings into your other website.

 If you intend to use Cloudflare CDN using W3 Total Cache plugin then head over to the Extensions tab and assuming that you already have set up Cloudflare for WordPress, simply activate the Cloudflare plugin → go to the plugin’s settings, and provide your email and API key for authorization.

 Once authorization is completed you will be able to configure Cloudflare using the W3TC plugin.

 Breeze – WordPress Cache Plugin

 Breeze is a free and user-friendly WordPress Caching Plugin developed by the Cloudways team.
 It offers various options to optimize WordPress performance at various levels.
-It works equally great with WordPress, WordPress with WooCommerce, and WordPress Multisite.
-This is a lightweight plugin with features targeted towards a faster website.
+It works equally great with WordPress and WooCommerce.
+You can also use it with Multisite and choose the best WordPress Multisite hosting to get super fast speeds and unmatched performance.
+Breeze is a lightweight plugin with features targeted toward a faster website.

 Today, we have learned how to set up W3 Total Cache for WordPress for a better page loading time.
 There are many advanced settings that you can tweak to better optimize the WordPress website using W3 Total Cache Plugin.
 It all depends on various WordPress setups.
 Keep in mind that you could mess up the settings, which is why using the suggested settings will prove to be most useful for you.
 However, if you still want to experiment with various caching combinations; I suggest you take a full backup of your site.